mirosimo/CSS---Examples/image-resizable/README.md

 # Description
-Example where image size is adjusted to the size of outer div container .
+Example where image size is adjusted to the current size of outer div container - image flexibility.

 ## index.php
 ```